GabrielNobis/Thesis/README.md

-# A Deep Learning Approach to Optimal Investment with Transaction Costs
+# A Deep Learning Approach to Optimal Investment With Transaction Costs